manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

     + Found out possibilities of how to use Kong in the starbucks project.
     + Discussed with team on project architecture and structure.
 * Dhanashree
+     + Research on the payment feature to be incorporated in the project based on various other products in market.
+     + Team discussion related to project architecture and structure.

 #### 2. What is the team going to do next week?